alexandragranstrom/countdown-app/README.md

 ## Future Improvements

 This being my first Angular project and in regards to the time limit (had a busy week at work with a lot of overtime), I am happy with how the app turned out.
-But a few improvements I would prioritise before considering this app production-ready:
+But a few improvements I would prioritize before considering this app production-ready:

 ### 1. Code Structure and Best Practices